maryadepoju98/maryadepoju98.github.io/index.md

 - There is no express time feature.
 To enter 5 minutes the user must manually click the numbers 5,0,0 and click start
 - There is no volume control or a way to silence Completion signal
 -  A lot of popcorn brands will tell you to **NOT** use the popcorn feature that comes with the microwave rendering the function useless.
+-  the instructions on how to use the functions are not clear

 #### 2. Uses